araknast/bird-dung-crab-spider/readme.md

 It's terribly written but it works™, so for right now it's enough.

-The spider will crawl in Breadth-first order, and process the first 200 links on any page.
+The spider will crawl in breadth-first order, and process the first 200 links on any page.
 The spider will ignore links that:
 - Have the"nofollow" attribute set
 - Are longer than 190 characters